Katerynukr/task-creator/README.md

-# The project is a CRUD that can write into database a notes(tasks) that have a status
+# The project is a CRUD that can write into database notes(tasks) that have a status
 **The database should have three tables.**
 | Status| |
 | :---: | :---: |